geopm/geopm/integration/experiment/ffnet/README.md

 #### `gen_region_parameters.py`:

-   Generates region-class frequency recommendation map.
-This takes in the stats h5 file generated from `gen_hdf_from_fsweep.py`, which is annotated with region classes and contains runtime and per-domain energy information.
-This is used to generate a runtime-frequency relationship and determine minimum energy point within an allowable perf degradation.
-For each region class, a list is generated which contains the desired frequency for a region class for various perf-energy-bias values, from most perf-sensitive to most energy-sensitive.
+   Generates region-class frequency recommendation maps.
+This takes in the stats HDF file generated from `gen_hdf_from_fsweep.py`, which is annotated with region classes and contains runtime and per-domain energy information.
+This is used to generate a runtime-frequency relationship and determine the minimum energy point within an allowable performance degradation.
+For each region class, a list is generated which contains the desired frequency for a region class for various `perf-energy-bias` values, from most perf-sensitive to most energy-sensitive.

-   This script takes in the following input:
+   This script requires the following input:

-   - `output`: Prefix of the output json file(s).
-   - `data-file`: The stats HDF generated from `gen_hdf_from_fsweep.py`.
+   - `--data-file`: The stats HDF generated from `gen_hdf_from_fsweep.py`.

+   and can take in the following optional input:

+   - `--output`: Prefix of the output json file(s).
+Default="region_parameters"

    E.g.:

    ```